 Pros:

-- (Five) functional pockets are deep enough and work well for their intended use: two front hand, two back, and one zippered thigh pocket
+- Come with five functional pockets that are deep enough and serve their purpose well.
+You’ll find two front-hand pockets, two back pockets, and one zippered pocket on the thigh.

 Cons: